David Weiss, Assistant Professor

 Modern Japanese Art and Architecture, Colonial Space and Urbanism in East Asia

-Yu Yang’s research focuses on architecture and urbanism in modern Japan, particularly on the exchange of people, materials, and ideas within the Japanese empire during the first half of the twentieth century.
-Her current project examines Japanese architectural practice and urban culture in colonial Manchuria (1905-1945).
-Her broader interests include urban development of modern Japan, colonial modernity, photography and visual culture of the Japanese empire.
+Yang’s research focuses on the circulation of people, artifacts, and ideas within the Japanese empire during the first half of the twentieth century.
+Her current project examines architectural practices and urban spaces in colonial Manchuria (1905-1945).
+Her broader interests include urbanism, colonial modernity, photography, and the visual culture of the Japanese empire.
 Yang teaches courses in modern Japanese art and architecture, and spatial configuration of modern East Asia.

 Ellen Van Goethem, Associate Professor